Nullspace-Colombia/unray-bridge/README.md

 In this env, you have two agents competing in a single env.

 In Unreal Engine, go to the maps folder and start the MultiAgentArena map.
-Once it is running, go to your terminal an inside the examples folder run:
+Once it is running, go to your terminal an inside the unray-bridge folder run:

 ```terminal
 python main_multiagentArena.py